OctopusDeploy/docs/docs/security/hardening-octopus.md

 !include <security-disclaimer>

-#### Disable SSLv3, TLS 1.0 and 1.1 on Windows {#disable-insecure-tls-protocols-windows}
+#### Disable SSLv3, TLS 1.0 and 1.1 on Windows {#disable-weak-tls-protocols-windows}

-On Windows, the way to disable insecure versions of SSL and TLS are by editing the registry.
+On Windows, the way to disable weak versions of SSL and TLS are by editing the registry.

 :::problem
 **Take care editing registry entries**